pattytonyoneill/archeology-company/README.md

   - _As a first time user, I would like to be able to locate the social media links for the company to determine how trusted and known they are._
   -- The user can easily go to the bottom of the page and click onto one of the social media sites and open a new tab so that they stay on the website.

+  - _As a first time user, I would like to be able to look at Frequently Asked Questions and get some answers._
+  -- This is easily accesible on the FAQ page.
+There are some basic questions and the answers that a lay person may have.
+There is also a link to the Irish Statute Book as well as Europol that can be accessed while the user remains on the web page.
+These questions could be for a possible client, someone that found a piece of archeology or  someone who knows the whereabouts of stolen archeology.

 - _Returning Visitor Goals:_

   - _As a returning visitor, I would like to know the laws regarding archeology in ireland._
-  -- These are on the Laws Page of the website.
+  - - These are on the Laws Page of the website.
 They are grouped according to region so the user can easily look at their region and view the law.
 These links are able to be accessed while keeping the visitor on the website.

   - _As a returning visitor, I would like to know how to contact the company regarding pricing._
-  -- This is on the Contact Us page.
+  - - This is on the Contact Us page.
 The user is able to send their contact information for someone to call them back and give them more information and pricing.
 This is also possible throught the social media sites.
 Also, the phone number and the address is listed on all the pages as well.
 This gives the user multiple points of contact for the company.

 ## Further Testing
-  -The Website was tested on Google Chrome, Firefox, and Brave browsers.
+  - The Website was tested on Google Chrome, Firefox, and Brave browsers.
-  -The website was viewed on a variety of devices such as Desktop, Laptop, and Samsung Galaxy 7, Samsung Galaxy 8, Samsung A12.
+  - The website was viewed on a variety of devices such as Desktop, Laptop, and Samsung Galaxy 7, Samsung Galaxy 8, Samsung A12.
-  -A large amount of testing was done to ensure that all of the pages were linking correctly.
+  - A large amount of testing was done to ensure that all of the pages were linking correctly.
-  -Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+  - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 I aso had my client test the website to see if it was what they wanted.

 ## Known Bugs
 - _Wireframe doesn't load in firefox._